AmeliaSZK/CoulAdj-Py/README.md

 * If you have less, I expect one of these to be true:
     * The test script(s) and/or program is very broken 😶
     * You're a genius, please please please tell me how you did it 👀 🎉

+    _Epilogue: It happened, nothing is broken,
+    and I don't understand how it went sub-linear.
+See commit 03d8d99._
+    _I did it by not converting the whole image at the start, and by using `.any(axis=2)` to do the comparisons.
+[Take a look at the diff](https://github.com/AmeliaSZK/CoulAdj-Py/commit/03d8d992aa46069fb7a1406e0bcb2639233e22d0)._
 * **At `O(n)`, each size takes about 4 times longer than the previous size**

 ```